PastoFrollo/CS50P/README.md

 python interpreter.py
 ```

-**Academic Honesty Notice**This repository is intended for tracking my personal progress and archiving my code.
+**Academic Honesty Notice:** This repository is intended for tracking my personal progress and archiving my code.
 If you are currently taking CS50P: I strongly encourage you to solve the problems on your own before looking at external solutions: in accordance with Harvard's Academic Honesty Policy.